 But whatever the focus of any event might be, the intention is that any player, with any agenda, can come along to the regular session and feel at home, even if only there to observe.
 Or join a league.

 Or you may just wish to talk to someone about how best to get started.
-If so, please email Ian Tarr, the Bristol Backgammon Director, or just ring him on 07940 284652.
+If so, please email Ian Tarr, the Bristol Backgammon Director.